 Installing a JLD Bridge Doctor to an Ovation Ultra six-string acoustic

-The two main issues to consider are:
+The two main issues to consider when fitting a JLD Bridge Doctor to an Ovation acoustic guitar are:

 - The Ovation Ultra has no “heel” within the body for the dowel tension rod to push against.